 Following his time at PVHS, Kevin served as the Assistant Principal at Prairie View Middle School.
 His work at PVMS focused on developing culture and systems around continuous improvement, with particular focus on developing a shared vision of both planning and instruction, as well as climate and culture.
 This work included high-quality, student-centered coaching to improve teacher planning and instruction towards better student outcomes.
 Furthermore, his work included the implementation of a set of research-based, social-emotional learning programs and staff culture practices aimed at improving the climate and culture at PVMS.
 In the 2018-2019 school year, PVMS earned a Performance rating from the Colorado Department of Education on the School Performance Framework, the highest possible rating, and the first time PVMS had received that designation in its ten-plus year history.

 In the spring of 2019, Kevin was honored to be selected to lead the opening of 27J Schools' newest elementary school, located in the Brighton Crossings neighborhood of north-east Brighton.
-Elaine Padilla Elementary School will serve students in PK-5 when it opens in the Fall 2020.
-Kevin will spend the 2019-2020 school year planning for the opening of the school.
-He hopes to establish a culture that will encourage students, staff, and the community to be courageous, inclusive, and intentional in their pursuit of opening this new school.
+Padilla Elementary School will serve students in PK-5 when it opens in the Fall 2021.
+Kevin spent the 2019-2020 school year planning for the opening of the school.
+The goal for Padilla is to establish a culture that will encourage students, staff, and the community to be courageous, inclusive, and intentional in their pursuit of educational equity.

-Kevin spends his free time with great friends and family.
-He enjoys exploring Colorado's outdoors with day hikes to alpine lakes in the summer and snowboarding in the winter, taking his dogs - Aslan and Jadzia - for walks to wear them out, and checking off the list of local Colorado breweries to try.
+Kevin spends his free time with great friends and family, including his fiance Amanda and his step-son Ayden.
+He enjoys exploring Colorado's outdoors with day hikes to alpine lakes in the summer and snowboarding in the winter.